george-key/cron-lux/README.md

 ## Withdrawing NEO from an ICO contract address

 After an ICO finishes, it is necessary to withdraw the received funds outside of the contract address.
-Now the problem is, for contracts the private key is not known.
+Now the problem is, for smart contracts the private key is not known, since the smart contract address is derived from the hash of it's own code.
+NEOLux provides some methods to do withdrawals from smart contracts.
+Once the funds are moved to a normal address, you have full access to them.

 ```c#
 // first read the AVM bytecode from the disk.
 This AVM must be exactly the same deployed in the main net